Kentucky Supreme Court Strikes Down Pension Law That Sparked Teacher Protests

 Republican Gov. Matt Bevin signed the bill into law in April, but a circuit court judge struck it down in June, ruling that lawmakers had violated the Kentucky Constitution in the process they used to pass the bill.

-With its decision Thursday, the Kentucky Supreme Court has upheld that judge's ruling, marking a major victory for state employees, as well as Democratic Attorney General Andy Beshear, who had challenged the law.
+With its decision Thursday, the Kentucky Supreme Court has upheld that judge's ruling, marking a major victory for state employees, as well as for Democratic Attorney General Andy Beshear, who had challenged the law.

-The decision may also have political consequences: Bevin says he will seek re-election, and Beshear plans to run for the governorship, as well.
+The decision may have political consequences: Bevin says he will seek re-election, and Beshear plans to run for the governorship, as well.

 Kentucky House Republicans released a statement critical of the Supreme Court's ruling, saying the decision shows "a complete and total lack of understanding for the separation of powers."